 And figures released by the Ministry of Business, Innovation and Employment in February this year show that Kiwis lost close to four million dollars to scams in 2012 with much of that taking place online.

-NetSafe is promoting the ‘Tight Five’ of computer security for 2013
+NetSafe promoted the ‘Tight Five’ of computer security for 2013

 There’s strength in numbers – at the heart of the scrum sits the tight 5, the powerhouse of the pack, the driving force that gets you over the line.